Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Lugia.md

 ---
 Ability1: Pressure
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME249.png
+BookShinyImageName: HOME249_s.png
 BoxSprite: SRD-BoxSprite-lugia.png
+DexCategory: No Data
+DexDescription: Known as the Guardian of the Sea.
+It used to live in the Brass Tower, where Pokemon awoke.
+Lugia's Myth is linked to the idea that those whose death was pure will be reborn in the sea.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 52
+  Feet: 17.1
+  Meters: 5.2
 HiddenAbility: Multiscale
 HomeSprite: SRD-HomeSprite-lugia.png
 Learnset: '[[SRD-Lugia-Learnset]]'
 Legendary: 'Yes'
 Name: Lugia
 Number: 249
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: lugia.png
 Type1: Flying
 Type2: Psychic
+Weight:
+  Hectograms: 2160
+  Kilograms: 216.0
+  Pounds: 476.2
 ---

 #PokeroleSRD/Pokedex